 That’s it — Follow those 7 steps, and you’ll be well on your way to increasing your impact and income as a CEO Teacher®.
 It doesn’t happen overnight, but with a sprinkle of commitment and a pinch of consistency, you can absolutely do this…

-If you are still on the fence about selling on TPT, check out what these teacher-authors are saying:
+If you are still on the fence about selling on TPT (or just starting your own teacher business in general), check out what these teacher-authors are saying:

-And if you want to fast track your CEO Teacher® transformation, don’t forget to grab the Start or Expand Your Online Teacher Business in 2021 guide!
+And if you want to fast-track your CEO Teacher® transformation, don’t forget to grab the Start or Expand Your Online Teacher Business guide!
 It’ll give you everything you need to get your TpT store up and running and start selling enough resources to swap the hustle for some much-needed ease.